Chabane/serverless-playground/README.md

 # Serverless Playground
-This playground is a project for building Serverless functions with Docker and Kubernetes which has first-class support for metrics.
+This playground is a project for building Serverless workflow with OpenFaaS and Kubernetes.
 Any code supported by OpenFaaS can be packaged as a function enabling you to consume a range of web events without repetitive boiler-plate coding.

 ## Features
 - Run serverless apps without provisioning or managing servers